Southport, Connecticut: Local Sea Captains

 During the peak of the shipping era, Southport had four shipyards in old Mill River, and many of Southport's first families built their wealth in the lucrative shipping trade that grew in response to local farmers wanting a more convenient port than Bridgeport and Norwalk Harbors.
 Numerous area parks and streets are named after prominent sea captains, including Bulkley Avenue, Sherwood Island State Park, and Sturges Highway.
 Capt.
 Zalman Wakeman owned Wakeman Farms, which is still operating today.

 Preservation

 Today, much of the old village area is part of a town historic district, first established in 1967, where buildings from three centuries are protected for future generations.
 The boundaries of the town historic district are the railroad on the north; the Mill River and Southport Harbor on the south; Church Street; and Old South Road and Rose Hill Road on the west and east, respectively, including all properties on both sides of the roads.
 Strict historic zoning regulations apply in the district and have been upheld by the Connecticut Supreme Court.
 The Southport Historic District is also listed on the National Register of Historic Places.

+Architecture

+Southport is home to one of the finest collections of historic residences and institutional buildings in New England.
+Southport Village was selected as a Connecticut Historical District in 1966, and a National Historic District in 1971.
+As a result, the Village serves as a time capsule of sorts, perfectly preserving a wide variety of very different architectural styles.
+Ranging from the 1760s to the 1890s, architectural styles reflected include: Greek Revival, Federal, Queen Anne, Italianate, Stick Style, and more.

+Many of these buildings were constructed by local firm Jelliff and Northrop, with several designed by noted architectural firm Bunnell & Lambert.